christianshub/dll-injector/README.md

 ## Step-by-step approach

-- Step 1: Get the functionLoadLibraryA
+- Step 1: Get the function, LoadLibraryA
 - Step 2: Open the target process specified by the user of the injector
 - Step 3: Allocate space for the DLL
 - Step 4: Write the DLL location to the space we allocated in step 3